-Phone: office 352-294-7900 or via cell (preferred) Office Hours: TR 1:55-2:45 or by appointment
+Phone: office 352-294-7900 or via cell (preferred)

+Office Hours: by appointment

 Prerequisites for all viola lessons

 Students must audition before at least three members of the string faculty to be admitted into the studio.
 Audition requirements are two contrasting pieces (usually one movement of solo Bach and one movement from a standard concerto) and sight-reading.
 Students who did not audition on a scheduled SOM audition day must arrange an audition before the end of the DROP/ADD period at the beginning of the semester.
 Non-majors will be accepted on a space-available basis.
 All violists in the studio must register and play in the University Symphony Orchestra.